culibraries/patron-fines/README.md

 # Patron Fines (Sierra)

-Repository hold code that transforms the innopac charge files from Sierra.
+Patron Fines transform code for the innopac charge files from Sierra.

 ## Requirements